Diakopto railway station: Facilities

 There is level access from the small car park at the front of the station.
 It has two island platforms, with station buildings located at the platform level.
 The Station buildings are equipped only with a waiting area.
 At platform level, there are sheltered seating and Dot-matrix display departure and arrival screens and timetable poster boards on both platforms.
 It is equipped with CCTV, fire detection and Honeywell Security systems.
 Currently, there is no local bus stop connecting the station.

 Services

-Since 15 May 2022, this station serves the following routes:
+Since 22 November 2025, the following services call at this station: